Despite divorce, Kim Kardashian says she is Kanye West's biggest fan

-LOS ANGELES, June 17 (Reuters) - Kim Kardashian said her ex-husband Kanye West is like family, despite their divorce, adding in a television show to air on Thursday that she will always be his biggest fan.
+LOS ANGELES (Reuters) - Kim Kardashian said her ex-husband Kanye West is like family, despite their divorce, adding in a television show to air on Thursday that she will always be his biggest fan.

 Kardashian, 40, was speaking on a reunion show for “Keeping Up with the Kardashians,” which broadcast its final episode last week after 14 years on the air.